 Maintenance tips to extend turbocharger life

 Many late model cars and trucks are equipped with at least one turbocharger.
-Turbochargers improve performance in an engine but they require care.
+Turbochargers improve performance in an engine but they operate under extreme conditions so they require extra care.
 Here are some maintenance tips to extend turbocharger life.

 Turbochargers operate in a hostile environment

 Turbochargers reach speeds up to 300,000 RPM and incoming exhaust gas temperatures can often reach temps up to 1,740°F. So the turbo needs a continuous supply of oil and coolant to prevent heat and friction damage.
 This is where regular oil change intervals come into play as well as recommended cooling system service.
 Many oil companies are recommending extended oil drain intervals that greatly exceed the car maker’s recommendations.
 That’s just crazy.
 Think about it; the oil manufacturers’ extended drain intervals don’t take into account the type of engine in your particular vehicle nor do they take your driving habits into account.
 So how can they possibly list an oil change interval that exceeds the car makers?
 They can’t.

 and the turbo shaft can spin at speeds up to 300,000 RPM.
 Plus, the exhaust gas that spins the turbo can easily reach 1,700°F so heat and lack of lubrication are a turbo’s biggest enemies.

 You see all kinds of claims for extended oil change intervals: change once a year, change every 15,000 miles, change every 25,000 miles.
 Boloney!
 Follow the car maker’s recommended oil change intervals and make sure you use the interval for your type of driving.
 In most cases that means you should be following the SEVERE service category with more frequent oil changes.

 Keep in mind that high heat is the #1 cause of oil oxidation and breakdown.
 Why risk at $2,000 repair because you tried to squeeze more miles out of an oil change.